MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Can be thought of as a database of users.
   * Each user will have a username/email and password
   * We may also have 2FA set up for the user
-* CUP is exlcusively used for authentication (i.e. to prove who you are, it doesn't necessarily provide authorisation).
+* CUP is exclusively used for authentication (i.e. to prove who you are, it doesn't necessarily provide authorisation).
 * The user will log in to CUP by sending their login details.
 In return, CUP will return a JWT token for the user to use in subsequent requests.
 * Has integration with other identity providers (Google, Facebook, SAML, etc) so that their credentials can be used to log in to Cognito and Cognito will return a JWT token as it would if it was a "vanilla-Cognito" login.
 * Primarily used to authenticate communication with API Gateway.